Interoperability is a European Commission initiative to promote a single market in the rail sector.

 The Railways (Interoperability) Regulations 2011 (RIR) came into force on 16 January 2012 and implement the EC Directive 2008/57/EC on the interoperability of the UK rail system.
 They apply to new, major, upgraded or renewed infrastructure and rolling stock.
 Applicants have to follow a framework and seek an authorisation from us, to place the infrastructure or rolling stock into service.

-This revised approach will, in some cases, enable applicants to propose grouping together what would currently be separate authorisation applications into one overall application.
+The refreshed policy document maintains the aims of the original policy– to enable applicants to propose grouping together what would currently be separate authorisation applications into one overall application.
 In this scenario we will authorise the placing in service of a single structural subsystem once, even where the structural subsystem consists of a number of work packages.
 This means that for a large project or program of work which is undertaken in separate phases, the applicant can streamline its authorisation process and seek to reduce the need to obtain separate authorisations throughout the duration of the project or program of work.